jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab16.md

 ```

 ## Demonstrate
-Please create an HLS component to achieve II=1 from II=4.
-And create an HLS component for using the vector datatype and implement them on the PYNQ-Z2 board.
+Please create an HLS component to achieve II=1 from II=4, create an HLS component for using the vector datatype, and implement them on the PYNQ-Z2 board.
 And you can refer to the example of the first and ```using_vectors ``` part above.